nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     Figure 4.1.1a: <i>Detailed breakdown of the Top Bar</i>
     </div>

-   * In figure 4.1.1a, we can see that the top bar includes the following 5 components.
+   * In Figure 4.1.1a, we can see that the top bar includes the following 5 components.
         1. **Summary information** - A quick summary indicating the number of ungraded `Missions` and `Quests`, upcoming `Consultations` and `Mastery Checks` as well as all `Tasks` in Jarvis.
 We refer to this summary as the `Summary` feature.
            The summary is presented as a sentence.
-In figure 4.1.1a, the `Summary` feature refers to the sentence "Remaining - Nothing!".
+In Figure 4.1.1a, the `Summary` feature refers to the sentence "Remaining - Nothing!".
 These values are updated only when Jarvis starts up and after a user command is entered.